 Many refugees come to the United States without any possessions and without knowing anyone.
 Other refugees come here to be reunited with family members.
 All refugees receive limited assistance from the U.S. government and non-profit organizations like the IRC.
 We help refugees find housing, learn about life and customs in America, secure jobs, learn English, and become citizens.
 We provide most of the basic things they need to restart their lives here and we help them overcome cultural barriers so that their adjustment is as easy as possible.

 The circumstances under which refugees leave their country are different from those of other immigrants.
 Often in fleeing persecution, they are without the luxury of bringing personal possessions or preparing themselves for life in a new culture.
 Recognizing this fact, the federal government provides transitional resettlement assistance to newly arrived refugees.
 In the first 90 days, agencies such as the IRC contract with the Department of State to provide for refugee's food, housing, employment, medical care, counseling and other services to help the refugee make a rapid transition to economic self-sufficiency.

 How can I help refugees?

-Everyone can help refugees be welcoming them as new and valuable members of American society.
-You can help refugees by volunteering at a local resettlement agency (click here to find the office nearest you), becoming an English tutor, a tour guide, a mentor to a family, donating money, furniture and household items, teaching other people about refugees, and employing or encouraging local businesses to employ refugees.
-You can also support the work of the IRC financially, read more here
+Everyone can help refugees by welcoming them as new and valuable members of American society.
+You can help refugees by volunteering at a local resettlement agency, becoming an English tutor, a tour guide, a mentor to a family, donating money, furniture and household items, teaching other people about refugees, and employing or encouraging local businesses to employ refugees.
+You can also support the work of the IRC financially.